Perspectives Perspectives

 INVESTMENT THESIS ON ITC

 While our core approach to investing is to buy “disciplined compounding stories at a fair price”, it is equally true that “at the right price, all assets are AAA” (except where one suspects governance issues).
+We will buy companies in “Special Situations” when they trade at a meaningful discount to fair value.
+ITC meets our Special Situations criteria.

 Read More